flare-foundation/flare-tx-sdk/README.md

 ### C-chain contracts

-The C-chain is a standard EVM blockchain populated by the official Flare networks contracts, as well as other contracts deployed by community.
-To interect with any of these contracts, it is sufficient to know the contract `address` and its application binary interface `abi`.
+The C-chain is a standard EVM blockchain populated by the official Flare networks contracts, as well as other contracts deployed by the community.
+To interact with any of these contracts, it is sufficient to know the contract `address` and its application binary interface `abi`.

 To call a contract method with the name `method` with the purpose of obtaining information from the contract, use
 ```